JulesGuesnon/obsidian-markdown-shortcuts/README.md

 ## Configure the plugin

-You can change the character that will trigger the commands in the settings
+-   `Trigger character` Set the character that will trigger the commands.
+-   `Simple commands` Insert commands without examples.

 ![settings.png](./images/settings.png)